Alan Cross Music Lessons

 What education and/or training do you have that relates to your work?

 Alan is trained in classical and jazz.
-He has studied piano for twenty eight years and has taught for fourteen.
-Alan also leads worship at his church in Santa Clara and has worked as a choir director, piano accompanist, youth band leader, and music director for youths and adults.
+He has studied piano for twenty eight years and has taught for 19.
+Alan also leads as a pianist at his church in Santa Clara and has worked as a jazz pianist, piano accompanist, music director, and worship leader.

 Do you have a standard pricing system for your lessons?
 If so, please share the details here.